jdee/dubsar_ios/README.md

 >  along with this program; if not, write to the Free Software
 >  Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-WordNet(R) is available under the [WordNet 3.0 License](http://wordnet.princeton.edu/wordnet/license).
+WordNet&reg; is available under the [WordNet 3.0 License](http://wordnet.princeton.edu/wordnet/license).

+Minizip &copy; 1998-2010 Gilles Vollant